 The symptoms above are just a few of the effects you can expect during withdrawal.
 Most patients also notice dilated pupils, excessive bodily fluids, and other changes, as well as intense cravings for the drug.

 Understand your body has adapted to the presence of heroin.
 When you no longer use the drug, you’re likely to experience intense cravings that may worsen as you go through the withdrawal process.
 Eventually, however, these cravings will become more manageable.

 Heroin withdrawal is rarely fatal, but it can be dangerous for some people.
 The level of danger is greater if you’ve used the drug for a long time, have used higher dosages, and have other pre-existing health conditions.

 Because of the dangers associated with heroin withdrawal, it’s best to go through this process under medical supervision.
 Fortunately, professional heroin detox programs are available to help you get the support you need.

 Heroin detox programs exist to help you through the worst part of heroin withdrawal, which may last up to a week or more.
 At Vertava Health Mississippi, we offer medications to help with cravings and other symptoms, as well as medical support in the event of a complication.

 Our program is designed to give you access to the emotional support that helps you stay focused as you go through this difficult time.
 All of our programs are customized to meet your needs, so you can be sure you’re getting the best services available for your specific situation.

-We also offer all levels of addiction treatment to help you recover from your addiction completely after the withdrawal process is complete.
-To learn more about heroin detox and addiction treatment at Vertava Health Mississippi, please contact us today.
+We also offer all levels of addiction treatment to help you recover from your addiction completely after the heroin withdrawal process is complete.
+To learn more about heroin detox treatment and addiction treatment at Vertava Health Mississippi, please contact us today.